MCH2059 : Essential Law for Media and Journalism

 Aims

-1. To give students an insight into the legal and ethical frameworks within which journalists work in Britain and in other jurisdictions and cultural contexts around the world.
+1. To give students an insight into the legal and ethical frameworks within which journalists work in the UK and in a global context.

 2. To prepare students to recognise when legal and ethical issues arise which relate to their practice and / or the reports they are producing and to be able to identify those issues and research and analyse how they should respond to them in an appropriate manner.